Keri Powell, MSW, LCSW

 I have obtained certification as a guided imagery therapist from Synergy Seminars in Palm Springs, California.
 When a client is open to using guided imagery, I am excited to utilize it for a variety of treatment issues.
 Guided imagery works well in promoting relaxation, managing stress, helping people to gain and maintain good health, aiding in the physical healing process, exploring the many inner parts of ones core self, facilitating the grieving process, resolving past trauma, and releasing the past.
 I am most passionate about using imagery to help people with Post-Traumatic Stress Disorder as it is an excellent tool to help people resolve their issues without retraumatizing clients by reliving their stories through traditional talk therapy." --Keri

-"I have 15+ years of experience as a Licensed Clinical Professional Counselor in Illinois and enjoy working with people of all ages.
+"I have 15+ years of experience as a Licensed Clinical Professional Counselor in Illinois and a Board Certified Professional Counselor by the American Psychological Association.
+I enjoy working with people of all ages.
 I am holistic in my approach and use twelve step principles, mindfulness training, and expressive therapies to address issues surrounding relationships, anxiety, grief, depression, trauma, and personality disorders.
 I provide individual therapy, and I also specialize in family and couples counseling.